lindamhalla/academic-kickstart/content/home/experience.md

   location = "Payerne"
   date_start = "2013-09-01"
   date_end = "2014-01-31"
-  description = """Modelling of extreme Ozone values in the troposphere."""
+  description = """I conducted a data analysis of total and partial ozone columns and modelled the associated extreme values."""

 +++